Content Map Terms

 Translation services are available in over 130 languages.

 After dialing 8-1-1, you will be connected with an English-speaking health service navigator.
-To get service in another language, simply state the language you need support in (for example, say “Punjabi”), and an interpreter who speaks that language will join the call.
+For service in another language, simply state the language (for example, say “Punjabi”), and an interpreter who speaks that language will join the call.

 Who should register